50 liters is a collection of stories and tips on how to use water better.

 I am a traveler, storyteller and conservationist.

 I love this planet, and believe that much of the work necessary to protect it must take place where most of the people are – in cities.
 I’ve spent most of my career working in the fields of environmental matters, freshwater issues and science, and how to get these to people’s attention.
-This grand adventure that has kept me busy for over 10 years already, taking me across southern Africa and Southeast Asia.
+This grand adventure that has kept me busy for over 10 years already, taking me across southern Africa, Southeast Asia, Central Asia and Europe.

 But, really, I tell stories.